Objectives

 Lower level protocols: IP

-TCP is intended for reliable transport across an unreliable network.
-At the transmitting side, voluminous data is broken into chunks acceptable for the network (Maximum Transfer Unit, MTU); each chunk –called segment– gets a sequence number and a checksum (among other data items), and is then handed over to IP for transmission.
+TCP is to guarantee reliable transport across an unreliable network.
+At the transmitting side, voluminous data is broken into chunks acceptable for the network (Maximum Transfer Unit, MTU); each chunk –at TCP-level called segment– gets a sequence number and a checksum (among other data items), and is then handed over to IP for transmission.
 At the receiving side, packets are accepted from IP, the checksum is verified, the segments are ordered, and a copy of the original data is reconstructed.
 For incorrect segments and missing segments a retransmission is requested.

 As a consequence, data transfer may experience considerable delays, but the transfer is reliable.
-Furthermore, at the beginning of the transmission, TCP is trying to optimise the data transfer size ('MTU discovery') and transmission rate; this also takes time (and extra packets).
+Furthermore, at the beginning of the transmission, TCP is trying to optimise the data transfer size ('MTU discovery') and transmission rate ('window size'); this also takes time (and extra packets).

 TCP segment header: